 - Will this medication produce any side effects?

 - Are there other ways to alleviate my symptoms?

 - When can I expect to start feeling better?

 - How should I prepare for the blood tests you want to run?

 Your medical history will come up too.
 That’s standard procedure, so again, it helps to be prepared.
 Jot down any information about your medical history that you think might be important, including current medication, previous procedures or medical diagnoses, and medical conditions that run in your family.

-If you want more information on what you can expect during a general annual checkup with your GP and how you can better prepare, this checklist will come in handy.
+If you want more information on what you can expect during a general or annual checkup with your GP and how you can better prepare, this checklist will come in handy.